P NP ?

 Recall that the hidden subgroup problem is as follows:

-Quantum computers can efficiently (efficiently here means in a time polynomial in the logarithm of the size of the group) solve the hidden subgroup problem when the group G is a finite Abelian group.
+Quantum computers can efficiently (efficiently here means in a time polynomial in the logarithm of the size of the group) solve the hidden subgroup problem when the group $latex G$ is a finite Abelian group.
 Indeed Shor’s algorithm for factoring and discrete logarithm can be seen as solving such Abelian HSPs.
 A nice introduction to the Abelian version of this problem, though it is now a little out of date is

 A more up to date introduction to the problem is provided by